Inquiry question: How important is it for genetic material to be replicated exactly?

 The role of mitosis

 In unicellular eukaryotic organisms, mitosis increases population size.
-Thus, in those instances, mitosis functions as organismic (whole-organism) reproduction.
+Thus, mitosis functions as organismic (whole-organism) reproduction in those instances.
 In multicellular eukaryotes, mitosis contributes to:

-• tissue repair and regeneration – mitosis replaces cells that die (apoptosis & necrosis) or are damaged.
+• Tissue repair and regeneration: Mitosis replaces cells that die (apoptosis and necrosis) or are damaged.
 This often occurs as a result of mitotic divisions of stem cells.